 Learn to make fresh and lively oil studies of the breaking waves and rocky outcrops of St Ives.
 Explore both reality and imagination through the composition of a compelling painting.

 Take advantage of our location and use the sea and the rocks along the rugged edges of St Ives for your inspiration.
 Artist Ashley Hold will take you through the techniques you need to compose fresh and lively studies in oils, capturing colour, movement and texture.
 Working directly from observation you will explore the tension between reality, pictorial composition and imagination to help you create a compelling painting.
 If you have worked in oils before you will enjoy being shown new approaches and techniques to lift your paintings style.
-If you have not painted before you would benefit from one of our beginners courses in oils before progressing on to this course.

 There will be some walking on rough terrain and if the weather allows large parts of the day will be spent outdoors so bring warm and waterproof clothing.
 It would be useful to bring a packed lunch for each day so you can spend more time outside as you may be working some distance from the town.

 Sea and Rocks

 Sorry, this course is not currently available